 In addition to having a meaning you believe in, any company you invest in needs to have a moat.
 That is, they need to have something that prevents their competition from coming in and stealing away the control they have over their market.

 For example, Coca-Cola is a company with a great moat.
 Anyone can make soft drinks, but Coca-Cola has entrenched itself in the market for decades with a powerful brand image.
 No new soft drink company is going to be stealing away their customers anytime soon.
-Other examples of moats can come from having patented technology, majority control over the market, or a product or service customers would never switch from (like a utilities company).
+Other examples of moats can come from having patented technology, majority control over the market, or a product or service customers would never switch from (like a utility company).

 By investing in a company with a moat, you can ensure that you won’t lose your investment due to that company being watered down by competition.